 The Ridgefield Public Schools Foundation is proud to sponsor the following programs

-We are excited to announce the Paul Lewis Innovation Grant sponsored by Columbia Credit Union.
-The Paul Lewis Innovation Grant is a new program launching in 2018.
+We are excited to announce the Innovation Grant sponsored by Columbia Credit Union.
+The Innovation Grant is a new program launching in 2018.
 It was created to honor our first board president and long serving member Paul Lewis.
 The RPSF will grant two $5,000 grants to a school, or school program in the Ridgefield School District.
-The purpose of the Paul Lewis Innovation Grant is to fuel innovation in the classroom by incorporating new, creative, original, or out-of-the-box programs in schools and classrooms, which the school district is not able to support.
+The purpose of the Innovation Grant is to fuel innovation in the classroom by incorporating new, creative, original, or out-of-the-box programs in schools and classrooms, which the school district is not able to support.

 Classroom Supply Grants

 Our Classroom Supply Grants provide each Ridgefield School District teacher with the opportunity to apply for a Foundation grant of up to $100.
-This annual grant opportunity is made possible by a generous donation by the Laspa Family.
-Grant funds are to be used for classroom supplies and materials that benefit students in the 2017‐18 school year.
-Please click the button below to access the application.
+This grant opportunity is made possible by a generous donation by the Laspa Family.
+Grant funds are used for classroom supplies and materials the benefit students.
+Stay tuned for more details about grant distribution for the 2018-19 school year.

 Tanner Trosko Music Scholarship